dotCMS/webp-imageio-core/README.md

 # webp-imageio-core
-Forked from nintha/webp-imageio-core with rebuild native libraries for linux/osx/windows.
+Forked from nintha/webp-imageio-core with rebuilt native libraries for linux/osx/windows.
 This is a Java Image I/O reader and writer for the Google WebP image format.
 The jar is ready to use and includes the system lib files.

 This is based on [webp project of Luciad](https://bitbucket.org/luciad/webp-imageio) 0.4.2)